monalisasabina/PH-3-PROJECT-ENGINEERING-STORE-DATABASE/README.md

       Other 'update' options work the same way.
       The 'Update date returned' option 22, works differently.
 It is used to update the date_returned column in the 'toolrecords' table.
 When a tool is returned, use this option put the date the tool was returned.

    6. Delete employee
       This option(option 6) deletes an employee from the database.
 The employee could be fired or resigned so using this option deletes them from the database.
 The same also applies for the store employees.
       The delete tool option deletes the tool from the database.
 This could be may be if the tool is completely spoilt or if it were stolen.
       The 'delete tool record" option is password protected.
 You'll be asked to enter a password (for project:12345).
 This should be ideally for the store manager for security purposes.

+   7. Tools taken by employee
+       Option 23, this option basically checks an employee has taken what tool or tools.
+This option asks for the employee's id, then afterwards the name of the employee is shown, then the tools taken are showed in a list. more details provided about the tool are displayed in form of a dictionary.
+So basically you'll have a list of dictionaries, if many tools were taken.

 ## References